-Transmission overhead Each contributing sensor is required to append an HMAC to each message destined to each peer monitoring sensor associated to it.
-Note that, as shown above, this number is in the range [7, ..., 10], while the size of the HMAC can be limited to 64 bits, as detailed in the following.
+Fig. 3.
+Peer monitoring density for failure probability less than $\epsilon = 2^{-16}, 2^{20}, 2^{-24}$ a) Transmission overhead: Each contributing sensor is required to append an HMAC to each message destined to each peer monitoring sensor associated to it.
+Note that this number is in the range $[7, \ldots, 10]$, as shown above, while the size of the HMAC can be limited to 64 bits, as detailed in the following.
 Further, note that an aggregator could incur an additional overhead when it acts as a rely node for nodes that are not in the direct communication range of the peer monitoring nodes.
 However, rely is just on-hop limited and possibly required by just a small subset of the nodes (if any) in the peer monitoring set.
 Finally, it should be noted that monitoring sensors do not send any messages, unless to rise an alarm.